 49. Forgetting the progression

 Not to mention, if your call-to-action doesn’t lead to the right landing page in the first place, you’ve tripped at the first hurdle.
-So, check your work, and get someone else to do a test run before you launch an offer.
+So, check your work and have someone else run a test before you launch an offer.

 50. Being anti-social